free things to do in New York City

 Film | German cinema Stopped on Track: moving, unsentimental drama

-Frank and Simone have fulfilled their dream and live with their two children in a townhouse in the suburbs.
-They are a happy couple until the day Frank is diagnosed with an inoperable brain tumor.
+Frank and Simone have fulfilled their dream and live with their two children in a townhouse in the suburbs. more They are a happy couple until the day Frank is diagnosed with an inoperable brain tumor.
 The family is suddenly confronted with death.
 The time to say goodbye is short, which makes the situation all the more difficult for Frank.
 Director Andreas Dresen conveys through this moving and yet unsentimental drama how people cope with this problem in isolation and within the family circle, at home rather than in a hospital or hospice.
 It is inspired by experiences with people from his immediate surroundings.
 What’s special about this film is that he directs his attention where others either look away, hide behind metaphors or blur reality.
 It premiered at the 2011 Cannes Film Festival, where it won the Prize of Un Certain Regard.
-In German with English subtitles.
+In German with English subtitles. less

 New York City, NY; NYC